letsbegincode/Banking-System/docs/architecture-system-design.md

 2. Commands are enqueued via `Bank.queueOperation` and drained through the `ExecutorService`, keeping the console responsive while operations run asynchronously against the target `Account` instances.
 3. Each mutation appends a `BaseTransaction` record, enabling audit trails and replay.
 4. Persistence writes the mutated bank aggregate to `banking_system.ser`.
 Startup reads the file back into memory.
-5. Observers emit feedback to the console and structured logs for operators.
+5. Observers emit feedback to the console and structured logs for operators, while the telemetry collector produces structured events for dashboards and alerting pipelines.

 ```mermaid
 flowchart LR